luciano-fiandesio/beanborg/README.md

 This rule can be used to replace the name of a counterparty.
 This rule requires a look-up file named `payee.rules` located in the directory defined by the `rules.rules_folder` option of the config file.

-Example: we want to add this transaction to the ledger, but we want to replace "Fresh Food Inc." with "FRESH FOOD".
+For example: we want to add this transaction to the ledger, but we want to replace "Fresh Food Inc." with "FRESH FOOD".

 ```
 04.11.2020;04.11.2020;Direct Debit;"Fresh Food Inc.";-21,30;EUR;0000001;UK0000001444555